mathiash98/facebook-clone/README.md

 - Images are processed with sharpjs to make large, medium and small copies in mongodb gridFsBucket
 - Dedicated space to ads, have to make the investors happy.
 - Passwords are encrypted with bcrypt of course.

+## roadmap
+Things that I will add if I decide to spend more time on this:
+- [ ] Group messages
+- [ ] Friend requests, now the friend requests are automatically added
+- [ ] Automatically open chat window when a friend sends message to you
+- [ ] Notify user on new posts, likes, comments
+- [ ] Comments on posts, needs front-end

 <!-- GETTING STARTED -->
 ## Getting Started